fieldtrip/website/tutorial/mouse_eeg.md

 FIXME insert figure (14 ft_volumerealign)

 The anatomical MRI is displayed in three orthogonal plots.
-You have to visually identify the fiducials and press "b" for bregma, "l" for lambda and "z" for a midsagittal point.
-Using "f" you can toggle the fiducials on and off.
-Once you are happy with their placement, you press "q" and the realigned mri is returned
+You have to visually identify the anatomical landmark location and press "b" for bregma, "l" for lambda and "z" for a midsagittal point.
+Using "f" you can toggle the landmarks or fiducials on and off.
+Once you are happy with their placement, you press "q" and the realigned mri is returned:

     mri_realigned =
                   dim: [256 256 512]
               anatomy: [256x256x512 double]
                   hdr: [1x1 struct]